ThunderSoft-SRIOV/sriov/docs/setup_host.md

 # Enable UEFI Secure Boot

+1. Check the secure boot state

+    ```sh
+    sudo mokutil --sb-state
+    ```

+    If system returns **SecureBoot enabled** , it means that the system has booted via Secure Boot.
+Skip the following steps eo enable secure boot.

-1. Create a custom MOK
+2. Create a custom MOK

     First of all you need to check if you have a key already with the following commands.